SPANDigital/presidium-core/_testing/_TEMPLATE.md

 # Template Instructions
 # ---------------------
-# 1) Copy and rename this file.
-Don't forget to remove the leading "_"
+# 1) Copy and rename this file as index.md without a leading "_".
-# 2) Replace content placeholders with appropriate content, search for "REPLACE WITH"
+# 2) Replace any content placeholders with the appropriate content.
+Search for "REPLACE WITH".
-# 3) Delete this line and all lines above so that the below front matter is at the top of the file.
+# 3) Delete this line and all lines above so that the front matter below is at the top of the file.
 ---
 title: "Testing and Debugging"
+id: "testing-and-debugging"
 author: "REPLACE WITH github-username"
 ---

-## Testing
+# Testing

-REPLACE WITH guidance on testing and debugging
+REPLACE WITH guidance on testing.

-## Debugging
+# Debugging

-REPLACE WITH an explanation of how best to debug the solutions built using the product
+REPLACE WITH an explanation of how best to debug the solutions built using the product.